Candoia carinata

 Candoia carinata, known commonly as the Pacific ground boa, Pacific keel-scaled boa, or Indonesian tree boa, is a species of snake in the family Boidae.

 Distribution and habitat

 C. carinata is found in Indonesia, New Guinea, and the Bismarck Archipelago.

 In captivity

-C. carinata is popular as a pet in Indonesia, where it is known by the common name monopohon (pohon means "tree" in the Indonesian language).
+C. carinata is kept as a pet in Indonesia, where it is known by the common name monopohon (pohon means "tree" in the Indonesian language).

 Subspecies

 Candoia carinata carinata (Schneider, 1801)

 While the nominate subspecies, C. c. carinata, may be occasionally found in trees, this Papuan snake is most often found on the ground.

 Candoia carinata paulsoni (Stull, 1956)

 Males of C. c. paulsoni are smaller and lighter than females, and show spurs.
 Males are 0.9–1.0 m long, and 300–400 g in weight.
 Females are generally 1.2–1.4 m in length and weigh 1.0–1.2 kg.
 The colour varies from dark brown to auburn with distinct patterns, though there is also the color morph "paulsoni santa isabella ", which is white.

 The subspecies C. c. paulsoni was elevated to species status as Candoia paulsoni by H.M.
 Smith, et al. in 2001.